pumpncode/Cosmos/README.md

 Cosmos is a collection of small Joker packs that seamlessly fit into the vanilla game experience.

-Made by a tea
-m of artists and programmers from the Balatro Discord
+Made by a team of artists and programmers from the Balatro Discord